weihoran/Cloud-Native-Map/Selected_Studies.md

 # Selected Literature

-### This list comprises 44 papers, 6 books, 12 grary literatue
+### This collection comprises 44 papers, 6 books, and 12 grey literature sources, which were selected and analyzed to serve as the knowledge foundation for mapping cloud-native practices, tools, and quality attributes.

 ## Papers